paulirish/devtools-frontend/front_end/ui/components/docs/building-ui-documentation/ComponentPerformance.md

 Now, we wil recreate `foo` on each re-render.
 This is not only wasted effort, but can mess with the user's experience if they had focused the node, only to have it destroyed and recreated.

 You should always let Lit manage instances of components.
-If you cannot do this, you should ensure some layer of caching to make sure instnaces are re-used whenver possible.
+If you cannot do this, you should ensure some layer of caching to make sure instances are reused whenever possible.
 However, **be careful!** It is very hard to implement a reliable cache for elements, and should be done only as a last resort.

 ## Integrating DevTools widgets & Lit and causing re-renders